IVSoftware/non-modal-status-message-form/README.md

 [![initial][1]][1]

-One thing you could experiment with is making the `SendMessage` method awaitable by using a `SemaphoreSlim` in the class.
+Here's a sample implementation for your async Task SendMessage method that uses a `SemaphoreSlim` in the class.

 ```csharp
 public partial class MessageForm : Form